A Full-Proof Technique for Landing more Construction Jobs

 The secret to winning more jobs is simple: increase your bid volume.
 Quite simply, the more jobs you bid on, the more jobs you win.
 But how do you do that?
 How do you manage to bid on extra projects without these big investments that may cost you money even when you’re not using them?
 One option that has become very popular is to use a construction cost estimating service.
 In this situation, the estimating service provides you with cost estimates only when you need them to, but you get a dedicated cost estimator at a fraction of the cost of an in-house estimator.
 An example of this was when Hunt & Collins, a Wisconsin HVAC company, hired an estimating service and went on to win a $3.7 million bid–a bid they had no time to estimate in-house.
 This resulted in a 620x ROI for estimating expenses.
 In short, by leveraging cost estimating services, you can quadruple your bid volume and speed, decrease your overhead expenses, and start winning more jobs.

 When it comes to saving our customers money on contractor job bidding, 1build’s construction estimating services stand above the rest.
-Please feel free to contact us today to request a demonstration of our services or get more information on how partnering with us can give you more projects to work on without sacrificing profitability or time.
+Please feel free to contact us today to request a demo of our services or get more information on how partnering with us can give you more projects to work on without sacrificing profitability or time.